LincolnKermit/FVP/README.md

-# Finder V-Nitro
+# Finder V-Pro

-Finder V-Nitro is an OSINT tool harnessing the power of search engines for information gathering.
+Finder V-Pro is an OSINT tool harnessing the power of search engines for information gathering.

 ## **Project Status Update**

-WIP - Many functions has been deleted...
+**WIP - Many functions has been deleted...**

 ## **APIs and Features**